Bulldog noses in Canada

 Canadian Pacific Railway (Class FP7A)

 Canadian Pacific Railway (CPR), one of the two largest freight railway companies in Canada, offer luxury train tours around Calgary.
-Originally pulled by the now defunct FP7Au CP 1400 (ex-VIA 6550) and FP9A CP 1401 (ex-VIA 6541) (both built in 1953) and trailing cabless F9B CP 1900 (built in 1955, ex-VIA 6612) locomotives which all three have been painted maroon-and-gray, the honours are currently done by ex-VIA FP9-2s 6307 (CP 4106) and 6313 (CP 4107) which were bought from Ohio Central in 2006, re-equipped with dynamic brakes and are head end power equipped.
+These trains were originally pulled by the now defunct FP7Au CP 1400 (ex-VIA 6550) and the still operational FP9A CP 1401 (ex-VIA 6541) (both built in 1953) and trailing cabless F9B CP 1900 (built in 1955, ex-VIA 6612) locomotives which all three have been painted maroon-and-gray.
+The honours are currently done by FP9A CP 1401 (now with a 16-645E prime mover and with an electril system similar to the CP GP20C-ECO locomotives, CP 4106 (ex-VIA FP9-2 6307) and CP 4107 (ex-VIA FP9-2 6313) which were bought from Ohio Central in 2006, re-equipped with dynamic brakes and are head end power equipped.
+Also F9B 1900 can de used.
 They are painted with the "script" style lettering used by CP in the early 1960s with CP's classic "Beaver" shields added.

 You can find more information about the CPR trains on the Royal Canadian Pacific site.